Paddlefish Snagging Report and Advisories

 - Larry Gale Access - Niangua Arm: go downstream to where the Little Niangua joins the big Niangua or upstream toward Hwy.
 54.

 There are numerous private ramps that you can pay to launch from.

 - Please remember the no-snagging zone from Bagnell Dam to U.S. Highway 54 Bridge.
 On the Osage River below Bagnell Dam, the minimum length limit remains 24 inch (eye to fork of tail), AND after you have snagged your second paddlefish, you are done snagging for the day.

 - On the Upper Osage River below Bagnell Dam, a snag fishery exists for a few miles below the Highway 54 Bridge to RM78.
 Typically several fish are harvested in this area opening weekend.
 Most of the fish harvested are in the 24-30 inch size range.

 Public ramps to launch

-- Bagnell Dam Access — snaggers should be reminded that they have to go below the Hwy.
-54 Bridge before they start snagging.
+- Bagnell Dam Access: you must go below the Hwy.
+54 Bridge before you can start snagging.

-- On the Lower Osage River below Bagnell Dam snagging is primarily done from a couple of miles above Pikes Camp all the way down to the Missouri River, the lower 25 miles.
+- On the Lower Osage River below Bagnell Dam, snagging is primarily done from a couple of miles above Pikes Camp all the way down to the Missouri River in the lower 25 miles.
 We also see snaggers out in the Missouri River.
-With all of the rains the Missouri River is up and backing water up the Osage.
-Snagging continues to be slow.
-We are seeing a few snaggers, and they are harvesting a few small fish in the 30-38 inch size range.
-Water levels are fluctuating.
-There is flow, and water temperatures were in the low 50s.
+Snagging in this area is typically slow early in the season.

 Public ramps to launch — from down to upstream

-Return sublegal (1-4 years old) fish unharmed to the water immediately!
+Take care returning sublegal fish to the water

 Avoid penalties!
 Use nets instead of gaffs to land fish